DucMinhNe/nodejs-course/lessons/35-error-handling-basics/README.md

 - wrap risky code in `try { } catch (e) { }`
 - `throw new Error('message')` to signal a problem
+- `finally` always runs (cleanup)
+- only async errors from awaited promises are caught

 ## Example